 Can be configured to use specific search engines such as DuckDuckGo or Bing.

-Allows uploading documents (PDFs, Word files, etc.) into a chat thread.
+Lets users upload documents (PDFs, Word files, etc.) directly into a chat thread.

-Assistant can then summarize, explain, or answer queries from the document content.
+The assistant can then read, summarize, or answer questions based on the uploaded file’s content.

 Communicate with a productivity tool like Slack or Trello.